cjthedj97/chowdown/_recipes/Classic Green Bean Casserole.md

 directions:
 - reheat oven to 350°F.
-- If using fresh or frozen green beans, boil just until tender crisp. (see note)
+- If using fresh or frozen green beans, boil just until tender crisp.
-- Combine green beans with soup, milk, soy sauce, pepper, salt, 1 cup of crispy onions, and cheese (if using, see note) in a casserole dish.
+- Combine green beans with soup, milk, soy sauce, pepper, salt, and 1 cup of crispy onions in a casserole dish.
 - Bake uncovered for 30-35 minutes or bubbly.
 - Remove from oven and stir.
 Top with remaining onions and return to oven for an additional 10 minutes or until golden.
 ---